newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/certified-interior-designer.md

 - One professional reference
 - Two personal references
 - Supporting documentation if answered “Yes” to any questions of moral or professional character
-- Passing grades on the Landscape Architect Registration Examination from [CLARB](www.https://www.clarb.org) and the records sent directly to the Interior Design Committee
+- CLARB examination records sent directly to the Interior Design Committee
 - Pay any fees associated with the certification

 >**Once completed, you will have:**